 Swiss Parks Product Label – Updated: September 20, 2018

 Overall, the Swiss Parks Network currently has 19 parks—two of which are currently in the “establishment phase.”
 At this time, 12 of these parks have products that have earned the Swiss Parks label.
 The purpose of this federal program is to help individuals and businesses promote their regional food products, which are made in accordance with sustainable development practices.

-Altogether, more than 1,000 products have been approved under this program, and this list includes things like jam, dairy products, wine, bread and pastries, meat and fish, and more.
-You can visit the websites for the individual parks to learn more about where to find these regional food products.
-Products can be purchased directly from the producers, local markets or at participating Coop stores.
-Swiss Parks also has a catalog of culinary specialties with lots of gift suggestions.
+Altogether, more than 1,700 food products have been approved under this program, which includes jam, dairy products, wine, bread, pastries, meat, fish and more.
+These products can be purchased directly from the producers or from local supermarkets.
+Swiss Parks also has a catalog of culinary specialties with various gift suggestions.